Being Ari Gold

 Viral fame can also happen to your name before it happens to you.
 I know this because my name is Ari Gold.
 Or as people say, “Like Entourage?”

 Before “Ari Gold” was a synonym for yelling into a Razr flip phone, I thought it was me.
-Filmmaker, uke player, winner of High Times Magazine’s Stoner of the Year (for playing a friendly drug dealer in the movie Groove), and son of a novelist who’d lost his first agent by refusing to change his name to Gould.
+Student Academy Award winner, uke player, High Times Magazine’s Stoner of the Year (for playing a friendly drug dealer in the movie Groove), and son of beat-era novelist Herbert Gold who’d lost his first agent by refusing to change his name to Gould.

 Like my dad, I was given no middle name.
 I was named Ari because my mom thought Paul Newman looked hot as Ari Ben Canaan in “Exodus,” and my dad had claimed Paul Newman might be his second cousin.
 (Probably wishful thinking.)